Council Management Team

 Strategic Director - Community Wellbeing

-Community Wellbeing brings together adult social care, housing, public health and cultural services, and will contribute to improving health and well-being outcomes for our residents, particularly better targeting resources towards support for vulnerable people.
+Community Wellbeing comprises adult social care, housing, public health and cultural services, and will contribute to improving health and well-being outcomes for our residents, particularly better targeting resources towards support for vulnerable people.
+The 2020 London Borough of Culture Team also sit within this directorate.

 Strategic Director - Regeneration and Environment

-Amar Dave joins Brent from Rochford District Council in Essex where he has been the Chief Executive since October 2013.
+Amar Dave joined Brent in from Rochford District Council in Essex where he was previously the Chief Executive.

 Strategic Director - Children and Young People